-44.21.03: Periodic Reporting Federal Share Local Share Total State Soft Match Total Project Cost \$7,500 \$395 \$7,895 \$1,184 Deliverables: Quarterly finance reports, s be prepared and circulated d semiannual narrative e progress reports will Schedule: This is an ongoing activity, April 2021 - March 2022
+44.21.03: Periodic Reporting Federal Share Local Share Total State Soft Match Total Project Cost \$7,500 \$395 \$7,895 \$1,184 Deliverables: Quarterly finance reports, semiannual DBE reports and semiannual narrative progress reports will be prepared and circulated periodically Schedule: This is an ongoing activity, April 2022 - March 2023 and the development of press releases.
+In addition, UCTC will strive to expand its public outreach activities through the identification of innovative education programs and the formation of strategic partnerships with member organizations to leverage existing resources and expertise in the areas of traffic, bicycle and pedestrian safety.